 Speaking about amino acids BCAA (as well as sports supplements with other amino acids), it is important to note that these amino acids are only constituent “bricks” of any protein product – starting from whey protein, finishing with meat and even buckwheat.
 In fact, the body receives amino acids from most animal foods.

 In total, there are more than 200 different amino acids, but only two dozen of them are critically important for metabolism.
-Despite the fact that most of these important amino acids are synthesized by the human body from each other, nine must come with food.
+Despite the fact that most of these important amino acids are synthesized by the human body from each other bodybuilding for beginners at home, nine must come with food.
 Sports nutrition with amino acids (including BCAA) contains these same nine essential amino acids in pure form.

 Proteins are very important for humans, scientists have understood this for a long time.
 The term “protein” was coined , from the Greek word ” first “.
 And it really is so – for any athlete, and for a bodybuilder especially, protein is the fundamental factor of all the recovery processes.